 December 20, 2020

-For this section, we are going to be breaking down some of the key differences between YEC (Young Earth Creation) vs. OEC (Old Earth Creation).
+For this section, we are going to be breaking down some of the key differences between YEC (Young Earth Creationism) vs. OEC (Old Earth Creationism).

 Young Earth Creationists (YECs) are individuals who believe in a Genesis account referring to a 24-hour day.